ucsb-cs16/w20/backup_lab/lab02.md

 then, you are ready to try testing your code on gradescope.

-Note that failures for <code>starZ.cpp</code> may still show up, but we need not be concerned about those yet.
+Note that failures for <code>starN.cpp</code> may still show up, but we need not be concerned about those yet.

 Concentrate only on the test failures that pertain to starC.cpp and starT.cpp and try to address any problems you encounter.
-Once all of those pass, move on to the starZ.cpp program:
+Once all of those pass, move on to the starN.cpp program:

 Save the new version of your code with the starT and starC implementation by typing out the following commands: